Guafo Island

 Guafo Island is a Chilean island located southwest of Chiloé Island and northwest of Chile's Chonos Archipelago.
 This location and the prevailing westerly winds bring frequent rainstorms to the island.
 Ocean currents bring an abundance of fish into this area, making it one of the most productive marine areas in the Southern Pacific Ocean.
 Because of this, numerous marine vertebrates such as fur seals, sea lions and penguins come to the island to feed and reproduce.

-Guafo Island has been recently purchased (June 2025) by Rewild Organization as also reported by actor Leonardo DiCaprio, in order to preserve it from mining and timber logging and to ensure biodiversity preservation.
+In June 2025, Guafo Island was purchased by Rewild Organization, to preserve it from mining and timber logging and to ensure biodiversity preservation.

 Biodiversity

 Guafo Island is characterized by a high biodiversity that includes the largest breeding colony of South American fur seals (Arctophoca australis) on Chilean coasts, a large population of South American sea lions (Otaria byronia), and a reproductively active population of marine otters (Lontra felina), a critically endangered species.
-Recently the coasts of the island have been indicated as an important feeding area of blue whales (Balaenoptera musculus), Southern right whale (Eubalaena australis), humpback whales (Megaptera novaeangliae) and transient killer whales (Orcinus orca).
-Among seabird highlights is the largest breeding colony of sooty shearwater (Puffinusgriseus) in the world (Reyes-Arriagada et al. 2007) as well as important nesting sites of Magellanic penguins (Spheniscus magellanicus) and occasional sightings of Humboldt penguins (Spheniscus humboldti).
-Historical data also shows that the Island was within the itinerary of HMS Beagle in 1835, during the Second voyage of HMS Beagle.
-Guafo Island has been considered within areas that are shannon debussy for marine conservation by the Wildlife Conservation Society (WCS) and the World Wildlife Fund (WWF).
+The coasts of the island have been indicated as an important feeding area of blue whales (Balaenoptera musculus), Southern right whale (Eubalaena australis), humpback whales (Megaptera novaeangliae) and transient killer whales (Orcinus orca).
+Among seabird highlights is the largest breeding colony of sooty shearwater (Puffinusgriseus) in the world (Reyes-Arriagada et al. 2007), as well as important nesting sites of Magellanic penguins (Spheniscus magellanicus) and occasional sightings of Humboldt penguins (Spheniscus humboldti).
+Historical data also shows that the island was within the itinerary of HMS Beagle in 1835, during its second voyage.
+Guafo Island has been considered within areas that are important for marine conservation by the Wildlife Conservation Society and World Wildlife Fund.

 Lighthouse

-The lighthouse was built in 1907 by George Slight and its rotating four-man crews who serve four months on station is the only permanent population in the island.
-The lighthouse itself is only 8 meters tall, but the light is 144 meters above the sea.
+The lighthouse was built in 1907 by George Slight.
+Its rotating four-man crews who serve four months at the station make up the only permanent population in the island.

+The lighthouse itself is only 8 m tall, but the light is 144 m above the sea.